Hungarian language: Writing system

 Hungarian uses s for /ʃ/ and sz for /s/, which is the reverse of Polish usage.
 The letter zs is /ʒ/ and cs is /t͡ʃ/.
 These digraphs are considered single letters in the alphabet.
 The letter ly is also a "single letter digraph", but is pronounced like /j/ (English y) and appears mostly in old words.
 The letters dz and dzs /d͡ʒ/ are exotic remnants and are hard to find even in longer texts.
 Some examples still in common use are madzag ("string"), edzeni ("to train (athletically)") and dzsungel ("jungle").

 Sometimes additional information is required for partitioning words with digraphs: házszám ("street number") = ház ("house") + szám ("number"), not an unintelligible házs + zám.

 Hungarian distinguishes between long and short vowels, with long vowels written with acutes.
 It also distinguishes between long and short consonants, with long consonants being doubled.
 For example, lenni ("to be"), hozzászólás ("comment").
-The digraphs, when doubled, become trigraphs: sz + sz = ssz, e.g. művésszel ("with an artist").
-But when the digraph occurs at the end of a line, all of the letters are written out.
+The digraphs, when pronounced as long consonants, are written as trigraphs: sz + sz = ssz, e.g. művésszel ("with an artist").
+But when a word is hyphenated at such a doubled digraph, the digraph is written out in full both before and after the hyphen.
 For example, ("with a bus"):